 Martin Luther King, August 28, 1963.

-Which is why Dr King should have really just let the people who know best decide what’s good for his four little children.
-As any good regressive leftist knows, only a simpleton would ignore the huge impact a person’s race – as well as their gender, religion, sexuality, political persuasion and opinion of Stewart Lee – has on the content of their character.
-To put it bluntly, Rosa Parks and Ben Elton didn’t fight the equality wars so that ethnic minorities could be judged by the same standards as everyone else.
-And even if they did – tough shit, things have changed.
-The day blacks, gays, Muslims, women and transgenders start being treated as autonomous human beings every bit as capable of independent thought as white liberals is the day we might as well all give up and join Ukip.
-We worked hard to hand these communities the victimhood we decided they wanted.
-We won’t give that up without a fight no matter how many gay chat-show hosts or black presidents you throw at us.
+Which is why Dr King should’ve really let the people who know best decide what’s good for his four little children.
+As all good leftists know, only a simpleton would ignore the huge impact a person’s race – as well as their gender, religion, sexuality, political persuasion and opinion of Stewart Lee – has on the content of their character.
+To put it bluntly, Rosie Parks didn’t fight the equality wars so that ethnic minorities could be judged by the same standards as everyone else.
+And even if they did, well, things have changed.
+If minorities start being treated as autonomous human beings capable of independent thought as white liberals we might as well just give up and join Ukip.
+We worked hard to gift these communities the victimhood we decided they wanted.
+We’re not giving it up without a fight no matter how many gay chat-show hosts or black presidents you throw at us.

-She begins her piece by admonishing the interviewer for asking if ‘in light of America’s weird year’ Franzen would ever write a book about race.
-The word ‘weird’ is, she writes, ‘a jarringly detached descriptor for a year of unrelenting xenophobia, white nationalism and state-sanctioned summary execution’ then berates Franzen for not questioning it and deciding that someone with more black friends would have done.
-Someone like Lindy West, obvs, whose horticultural flair for cultivating politically correct friendships has no doubt yielded a whole cabbage patch of ethnically diverse bezzies.
-Indeed, while anyone with half a brain knows it’s so not cool to culturally appropriate music, food or moustaches, Lindy is here to tell the world and his civil partner that it’s perfectly okay to culturally appropriate human beings.
+She begins by admonishing the interviewer for asking if ‘in light of America’s weird year’ Franzen would ever write a book about race.
+The word ‘weird’ is, she writes, “a jarringly detached descriptor for a year of unrelenting xenophobia, white nationalism and state-sanctioned summary execution” then berates Franzen for not questioning it in the way someone with more black friends would have done.
+Someone like Linda West, obvs, whose horticultural flair for cultivating politically correct friendships has no doubt yielded a whole cabbage patch of ethnically diverse bezzies.
+Indeed, while anyone with half a brain knows it’s Not Okay to culturally appropriate music, food or moustaches, Lindy wants the world and his civil partner to know it’s perfectly okay to culturally appropriate human beings.

 Franzen’s crime – to think differently to West – is further compounded when he says something she agrees with but she has a go at him about it anyway.
-Discussing his reluctance to write black characters, he notes: ‘I’ve never been in love with a black woman…I write about characters and I have to love the character to write bout the character’.
-West is overjoyed about this as like most regressive leftists she believes firmly that white people shouldn’t comment on or write about race, despite the fact she is a white writer who in this very piece comments on and writes about race.
-But like her kindred spirit, Saudi-funded intellectual Nathan Lean – a man who recently chastised the non-Muslim Sam Harris for writing a book about Islam even though Lean himself has written a book and hundreds of articles about Islam – when you’re on the right side of an argument you can forget about little things like intellectual consistency and your basic goodness will see you through.
-So while she applauds Franzen for not writing about race issues (‘The boundary he senses there is a healthy one’ she muses, brilliantly ignoring centuries of literary tradition to tell writers they should create and respect boundaries instead of pushing and ignoring them), she goes one step further and shows how much faith she has in creativity and free speech by stating it would be wrong of him to do so anyway: ‘White people should stay in our lane…Jonathan Franzen should not write books about the black experience in America’.
-If only acclaimed writers like Richard Price and David Simon had stayed in their lanes before putting white privileged pen to paper we could have been such spared culturally imperialist trash as Clockers and The Wire.
+Discussing his reluctance to write black characters, he notes: “I’ve never been in love with a black woman…I write about characters and I have to love the character to write bout the character”.
+West is overjoyed about this as like most regressive leftists she firmly believes white people shouldn’t comment on or write about race, despite the fact she is a white writer commenting on and writing about race.
+But like her kindred spirit, Saudi-funded intellectual Nathan Loon – a man who recently chastised the non-Muslim Sam Harrison for writing a book about Islam even though non-Muslim Loon has written a book and hundreds of articles about Islam – when you’re on the left you can forget about little things like intellectual consistency and your basic goodness will see you through.

 Because as West is keen to remind us: there are rules and they need to be followed.
 By everyone.
 But mainly white people.
-And those annoying black people who start getting all uppity by thinking for themselves and not staying in the box – or rather, lane – that middle-class white liberals have kindly constructed for them.
-You know who I’m talking about: Harriet Beecher Stowe wrote a bloody novel about them.
+And those annoying black people who start getting all uppity by thinking for themselves and not staying in the lane that middle-class white liberals have kindly set aside for them.
+You know who I’m talking about: Harriet Madeleine Stowe wrote a bloody novel about them.

 Which I’m sure she will if it means proving to the world how ‘deeply segregated’ the USA is.
 Indeed, if West’s Best People Of 2015 Black Lives Matter had their way it would stay like that, as their recently published manifesto is virtually a love letter to segregation.
-Because any good liberal knows there are times when it’s necessary to promote segregation, such as when it’s done by a member of a group bestowed with that most valuable honour in the modern left-wing handbook – victimhood.
-Some may argue that segregation and victimhood were the last things Martin Luther King had in mind when he spoke of his ‘dream’.
-Well doctor, I’m awfully sorry but your dream will have to wait until privileged white males like Franzen learn that the best way to become a beacon of tolerance is not to treat people as equals but to collect ethnically diverse acquaintances like cub-scouts collect badges.
+Because any good liberal knows there are times when it’s necessary to promote segregation, such as when it’s done by a member of a group bestowed with that most prestigious honour in the modern left handbook: victimhood.
+Some may argue that segregation and victimhood were the last things Malcolm Luther King had in mind when he spoke of his ‘dream’.
+Well doc, I’m sorry but your dream will have to wait until privileged white men like Franzen learn that the best way to promote tolerance is not to treat people as equals but to collect ethnically diverse acquaintances like cub-scouts collect badges.

-But this is not to say all hope is lost.
-In the same way post-Brexit SJWs brilliantly reclaimed hatred of the working-class from City bankers and the landed gentry, so West and her fellow regressives have reclaimed racism from knuckle-dragging bigots in Union Jack shorts.
-But with a simple twist – instead of fearing and despising people with different colour skin they patronise and dehumanise them (in the name of progress).
-Holding minorities to a different standard and indulging in the racism of low expectations has long been a cornerstone of liberal thinking and it’ll take more than Jonathan Franzen and his exotic pigeons to change that.
+But all hope is not lost.
+In the same way post-Brexit pearl-clutchers brilliantly reclaimed hatred of the working-class from city bankers and the landed gentry, so West and her fellow regressives have reclaimed racism from knuckle-dragging bigots in Union Jack shorts.
+But with a simple twist – instead of fearing and despising people with different colour skin they patronise and dehumanise them.
+Holding minorities to a different standard and indulging in the racism of low expectations has long been a cornerstone of liberal thinking and it’ll take more than Jonathan Frangipane and his exotic pigeons to change that.

 Increase the peace.